Express Provide First Aid

 - Awareness of stress management techniques and available support

 - Other Conditions: Allergic reactions, bleeding, chest pain, choking/airway obstruction, fractures, near drowning, respiratory diseases, seizures, shock, stroke, altered or loss of consciousness, causality with no signs of life, excessive intake of poisoning and toxic substances (including chemical contamination).

 FIRST AID CERTIFICATION

 Australia Wide First Aid is a Registered Training Organisation (RTO ID: 31961) so you can be assured your training is nationally recognised.
 Your statement of attainment will certify that you have been trained in HLTAID001 Provide cardiopulmonary resuscitation, HLTAID002 Provide basic emergency life support and HLTAID003 Provide first aid.

-Your HLTAID003 Provide first aid certificate is valid for three (3) years.
-The CPR component of the course is valid for 12 months and will need to be updated annually for you to keep your certification current.
+Your HLTAID002 Provide basic emergency life support and HLTAID003 Provide first aid is valid for three (3) years.
+HLTAID001 Provide cardiopulmonary resuscitation (CPR) valid for 12 months and will need to be updated annually for you to keep your certification current.
 By signing up to our renewals program, the staff at Australia Wide First Aid will send you a reminder detailing the date your course is due to be updated.